Maryland Court Records

 What to Do When You Get a Traffic Ticket in Maryland

 The course of action upon receiving a Maryland traffic ticket depends on the designation of the offense committed, i.e., whether it is deemed "Payable" or "Must Appear".
-Any action taken may be done within 30 days of receiving the citation, as failure to comply in that time and a report may be sent to the MVA and your license may be suspended.
+Any action taken may be done within 30 days of receiving the citation, as failure to comply within that time may result in a report being sent to the MVA, and your license may be suspended.

 - Pay the traffic ticket